Walker O. Cain: Architectural career

-After graduating from Princeton, and unable to travel to Rome on account of the war in Europe, Cain moved to New York to join the firm of McKim, Mead & White.
+Having graduated from Princeton and unable to travel to Rome on account of the war in Europe, Cain moved to New York to join the firm of McKim, Mead & White.
 He was named an associate in 1951, and after the death in February 1961 of James Kellum Smith, the firm’s last surviving partner, several of the firm’s senior employees, including Cain, formed the firm Steinmann, Cain and White, in order to complete the older firm’s outstanding projects.
 Cornelius White (no relation to Stanford White) died in 1962, and in 1965, the firm reorganized as Steinmann and Cain, succeeded in 1967 by Walker O. Cain & Associates.

 Honors

 Walker Cain was made a fellow of the American Institute of Architects in 1968.
 He was elected chairman of the board of the American Academy in Rome in 1974 and served in that capacity until 1984.
-In 1962, he was elected an Associate National Academician, and in 1975, a full National Academician by the membership of the National Academy of Design.
+In 1962, he was elected an Associate National Academician, and in 1975, a full National Academician, by the membership of the National Academy of Design.